ibbles/LearningUnreal/Niagara Fluids.md

 A plugin developed by Epic Games to simulate fluids using the [[Niagara]] particle system.
+Must be enabled from the [[Plugin|Plugins]] menu.
 Both liquids and gasses.
 Both 2D and 3D.
 Based on grids.
 Not sure if grid-only, or if there are neighbor based particle methods as well.
-Beta in Unreal Engine 5.0, must be enabled from the [[Plugin|Plugins]] menu.
 Since it is an engine plugin, to be able to see the [[Asset]]s included you need to enable [[Content Browser]] > top-right corner > Settings > (Show Engine Content)|(Shove Plugin Content).

 Everything implemented using the Niagara building blocks.
 Built upon [[Niagara Simulation Stage]].
 Built upon [[Niagara Grid Collection]] data interface.
+A simulation contains multiple grids, each holding one piece of data.
+These are called Grid Attributes.
+- Density
+- Velocity
+- Temperature
+- Color

-Provides reusable modules that can be used to build other effects.
+Provides reusable [[Niagara Module]]s that can be used to build other effects.
 Modules for
 - Create grids.
 - Initialize grid content.